 Another great reason to get in touch with your doctor is to make sure there aren’t any hazardous health risks looming unchecked.
 It’s especially important to check in with your doctor if your family has a history of high cholesterol, heart disease, diabetes, cancer, or other chronic and serious conditions.
 Family history could put you at risk, too, and you don’t want to wait to find out.
 Visiting with your doctor can identify any risks and also help you put together a plan to lower your risk and determine any additional tests you may need.

-Opt to visit with your trusted primary care doctor instead.
-She will understand your unique medical history and be able to provide a personalized evaluation that exceeds the limitations of your generic WebMD diagnosis.
+Opt to visit your trusted primary care doctor instead.
+She will understand your unique medical history and be able to provide a personalized evaluation that exceeds the limitations of your WebMD diagnosis.
 Schedule an appointment with your doctor so she can paint the full health picture for you — and provide any necessary treatment to keep you in your best health.

 Decent health plans are centered around free primary care with a direct primary care doctor.
 It means nothing will get in the way between you and your doctor.
 Don't know much about direct primary care?
 Learn more here.